bluesky-social/social-app/README.md

 ## P.S.

 We ❤️ you and all of the ways you support us.
-Thank you for making Bluesky a great project.
+Thank you for making Bluesky a great place!